WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - WordPress-specific security features.
 Kinsta monitors for malicious attacks, DDoS, and other security issues.

-- 24/7 Uptime Monitoring.
-They seriously check your site every minute to monitor uptime – that’s awesome!
+- 24/7 uptime monitoring.
+They seriously check your site every two minutes to monitor uptime – that’s awesome!

 - Expert support.
 Get support via tickets, Intercom, and an awesome knowledge base.

 - Scalability.
 Never worry about going viral or other traffic spikes.